awesomeeng/awesome-cli/docs/Introducing.md

 ## AwesomeStack

-AwesomeCLI is one part of the free and open source set of libraries called AwesomeStack for rapidly building enterprise ready nodejs applications.
+AwesomeCLI is one part of the free and open source set of libraries called AwesomeStack for rapidly building enterprise nodejs applications.
 Each library is written to provide a stable, performant, part of your application stack that can be used on its own or as part of the greater AwesomeStack setup.

 AwesomeStack includes...